i-MSCP/plugins/incubator/Monitorix/README.md

-## i-MSCP Monitorix plugin v0.0.3
+## i-MSCP Monitorix plugin v0.0.4

-Plugin provides lightweight system monitoring tool for Linux/UNIX servers.
+Plugin providing lightweight system monitoring tool for Linux/UNIX servers.

 If you install this plugin manually, make sure it is installed in gui/plugins/ - if the folder is called different it will not work!